CrashCortez/vitadock-mpv/README.md

 2 - Setup your Sound
 -----
 You can use a usb sound card an some 3.5mm cables to send the sound to the pi.
 I found the sound quality to be poor.
-So i opted to turn the pi into a BT reciver and send the sound from the vita to the pi.
+So I opted to turn the pi into a BT reciver and send the sound from the vita to the pi.
 I bought a cheap no name dongle, worked well.

 Since we are using a BT dongle add dtoverlay=pi3-disable-bt to your /boot/config.txt.